Powering the future with purpose

 Refers to Vitol-led initiatives and activities such as trading and physical operations.

-Understanding and managing ESG risk across transactions helps us to carefully manage operational risks.
-During 2022, we undertook risk based ESG due diligence on all companies in which we took equity and increased the breadth of our ESG KYC (Know Your Counterparty) activities.
+Understanding and managing ESG risks across transactions helps us to carefully manage operational risks.
+During 2024, we undertook risk based ESG due diligence on all companies in which we took equity and increased the breadth of our ESG KYC (Know Your Counterparty) activities.

 Positive ESG performance helps to reduce Vitol’s risk of adverse legal action.
 Shortcomings generally lead to downside risk.
 We continue to keep abreast of, and comply with ESG regulations across our activities.